History of Simone Biles in Timeline

 In November 2019, Simone Biles won the People's Choice Award for Game Changer of 2019.

-In 2019, Simone Biles was named Associated Press Female Athlete of the Year for the second time and named international female Champion of Champions by L'Équipe.
+In 2019, Simone Biles was named Associated Press Female Athlete of the Year for the third time and named international female Champion of Champions by L'Équipe.

-In 2019, Simone Biles won the Laureus World Sportswoman of the Year award for the second time.
+In 2019, Simone Biles won the Laureus World Sportswoman of the Year award.

 In 2019, Simone Biles won the U.S. national all-around championship.